I know many parents wonder “why read to a baby?”

-Babies typically aren’t interacting with their parents until they are over 6 months old (you might get a few smiles before then, but that’s about it) and many parents (including myself) find it almost unnatural to talk to someone who isn’t able to respond, or even understand what you are saying.
+Babies typically aren’t interacting with their parents until they are over 6 months old (you might get a few smiles before then, but that’s about it) and many parents (including myself) find it almost unnatural to talk to someone who isn’t able to respond or understand what you are saying.

-When your baby is not mobile you don’t have to worry about her running away a page into the book.
-She will listen to you intently.
+When your baby is not mobile you don’t have to worry about them running away a page into the book.
+They will listen to you intently.

 If you read in a monotone voice, you may end up putting your little one to sleep!

 Exposes Baby To Sentence Structure and Grammar

 If your pitch raises at the end of a sentence, your baby will start figuring out that this type of sentence is a question.

 Use expression in your voice when reading!

 A great thing about babies is that you can actually make up your own stories when looking at picture books, since they can’t read the words.

 Did you know that a preschooler’s vocabulary size is one of the best indicators of success later on?

-In order for your preschooler to have a large and varied vocabulary, consisting of nouns, verbs, adjectives, etc. she must be exposed to new words daily, starting from birth.
+In order for your preschooler to have a large and varied vocabulary, consisting of nouns, verbs, adjectives, etc. they must be exposed to new words daily, starting from birth.

 “Reading regularly with young children stimulates optimal patterns of brain development and strengthens parent-child relationships at a critical time in child development, which, in turn, builds language, literacy, and social-emotional skills that last a lifetime.” – Statement from American Association of Pediatrics